honcasey/csc207/phase1/README.txt

 Assumptions
-* Different users of the TradingApplication program must either use the program on the same computer or use a repository that stores the system to operate on the same program
+* Different users of the Initialization.TradingApplication program must either use the program on the same computer or use a repository that stores the system to operate on the same program
-* TradingApplication must log out PROPERLY after each use.
+* Initialization.TradingApplication must log out PROPERLY after each use.
 Otherwise, information will not be serialized and will be lost
 * There is one master admin user which can create all other admins in the system.
 The username is: admin, and the password: password to access this account
 * In Transactions, user1 always creates the transaction whereas user2 has the item that user1 desires
 * TradingUser accounts are flagged only when they perform an action past a specific limitation.
 For example, if a user reaches their weekly transaction limit, they will be flagged when the number of their weekly transactions EXCEEDS the weekly transaction limit